Employer of Record in China

 Work Permits & Visas in China

 In China, work permits and visas are essential for employers hiring foreign workers.
 The process involves submitting applications, paying fees, and meeting specific eligibility criteria.
-The key visa types include the Z Visa for long-term employment, the R Visa for highly skilled professionals, the M Visa for short-term business visits, the F Visa for non-commercial visits, and the S Visa for family members of foreign employees.
-Employers must ensure compliance with local labor regulations when sponsoring foreign employees and navigate challenges such as document preparation and timely renewal of permits.
+The key visa types include the Z Visa for long-term employment, the R Visa for highly skilled professionals, the M Visa for commercial and trade activities, the F Visa for non-commercial visits, and the S Visa for family members of foreign employees.

 Annual Leave & Company Policies In China